ibanknatoPrad/emuDownloadCenter-wiki/Emulator-agat.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_gat Emulator is an Apple II and Agat 7/9 (Soviet clones) emulator.
+_Agat Emulator is an Apple II and Agat 7/9 (Soviet clones) emulator.
 Its GUI uses the Russian language._

 [:link: **Emulator website**](https://sourceforge.net/projects/agatemulator/)
 ***